assemble/assemble/docs/recipes/assemblefile.md

-# assemblefile.js examples
+# assemblefile.js

-Before you get started, it might help to first visit the [API docs for assemblefiles](../src/api/assemblefile.md) to become familiarized with the supported signatures and features for `assemblefile.js`.

-## Example assemblefiles
+You might also be interested in reading the [assemblefile.js API docs](/api/assemblefile.md).

 ### Copy files